juliosantosjob/Appium-Selenide/docs/Execute.md

 appium
 ```

-With this command the appium server will be initialized (To run this project it is required that the appium server is
+With this command, the Appium server will start (to execute this project using APPIUM, it is necessary that the
-always up during runtime).
+server is always active during execution).

 example: